tinygo-org/tinygo-site/content/docs/reference/microcontrollers/thingplus-rp2040.md

 ## Notes

-You cannot yet use the USB port to the Thing Plus RP2040 as a serial port.
-Instead `UART0` refers to the TX/RX pins on the board itself.
+You can use the USB port to the Thing Plus RP2040 as a serial port.

 The Neopixel LED and the SD Card are supported by [tinygo drivers](https://github.com/tinygo-org/drivers)